FreakDroid/100-Days-Code/log.md

 **Thoughts** Today I learned about create media queries for different screen sizes more advanced, extend functionality from other classes, and the usefull and powerfull functions.

 **Link(s) to work**: Not link today :P

+### Day 13

+**Today's Progress**: I've learned optional classes in Sass, the percentent (extend only class) here and omit code to the pre-processor.

+**Thoughts** The functions above are important to keep your code clean, but the optional class for me, is not relevant because, when I'm not using something on the code I remove it.
+So we are using a control version, and there we can check the old code.

+**Link(s) to work**: Not link today :P